Calculator / April 2026 Record-Keeping

 Worker recently left, checks final pay-out records

-Records show termination calculation, hourly rate used, days outstanding
+Records should show the termination calculation, hourly rate used, and days outstanding

-If records show pay-out at basic rate but worker received regular commission, can claim additional pay under Bear Scotland/Lock principle.
-The 14-day disclosure provides the evidential foundation.
+If the pay-out used basic rate but the worker received regular commission, additional pay may be due under the Bear Scotland / Lock principle.
+Records retained for six years from creation provide the evidential foundation.

 Not legal advice.
-The April 2026 record-keeping duty is new and case law on its detailed application is yet to develop.
-For specific concerns about access to records or disputes over their content, contact ACAS on 0300 123 1100 or consult a qualified employment lawyer.
+The April 2026 record-keeping duty is new and detailed guidance and case law are still developing.
+For specific concerns about holiday records or disputes over their content, contact ACAS on 0300 123 1100 or consult a qualified employment lawyer.